 Best Mattress for Hot Sleepers: 30-Second Summary

 - The Amerisleep AS3 is our recommended mattress for hot sleepers.
 To combat heat retention, Amerisleep uses plant-based, breathable foams in their bed.
-Plus, the cover each mattress with Celliant’s® fabric technology, which has been FDA-determined to regulate your temperature and promote better sleep.
+Plus, the cover features a soft, breathable material that helps to keep air flowing throughout the mattress.

 - The Zoma Mattress is equipped with gel memory foams and a support technology with air channels to dissipate body heat out of the mattress and offer a cool and comfortable sleeping experience.

 |Amerisleep AS3||Features a soft, breathable cover and plant-based memory foam to keep you sleeping cool.||$1199|